 Shemaroo’s content library is vast—far more than thousands of hours of content.
 It’s a substantial archive that we continue to expand.

 Q15.
-Have there been any unique marketing initiatives this year to raise awareness about Shemaroo’s titles?
+Were there been any unique marketing initiatives last year to raise awareness about Shemaroo’s titles?

 We’ve focussed heavily on social media engagement, including community posts and Facebook campaigns.
 These are part of our regular strategy to stay connected with audiences and increase visibility for our content.